taunsquared/taunsquared.github.io/_posts/2018-02-28-VIRS-concept.md

 ---
 title: "VIRS: World building and concept summary"
-excerpt: "They are the Benevolent Dictator and the First VIRS.
+excerpt: "They are the Benevolent Farmer and the First VIRS.
 They are the Architect and the Engineer."
 categories:
   - projects
 tags: